MMV-Lab/mmv_h4cells_helper/README.md

         If you don't have Git installed, you can alternatively download the repository as a ZIP file.
 Click on the green "Code" button at the top of the repository page, select "Download ZIP", and then unzip the downloaded file.

     - Navigate to the cloned repository:
+        Use the Anaconda Prompt to navigate to the directory where you have cloned or unzipped this repository.
         ```bash
         cd mmv_h4cells_helper
         ```